-$\textbf{Figure 1(b).} \ \ \text{Last four of seven different combinations of processes/threads and intercommunication} \\ \text{mechanisms discussed in the text}$ memory can have substantially higher overhead than long running processes which are coordinated by rendezvous messaging as later do not need to communicate large amounts of data - just the smaller change information needed.
+Figure 1(b).
+Last four of seven different combinations of processes/threads and intercommunication mechanisms discussed in the text memory can have substantially higher overhead than long running processes which are coordinated by rendezvous messaging as later do not need to communicate large amounts of data - just the smaller change information needed.
 The importance of this is emphasized in figure 2 showing data intensive processing passing through multiple "map" (each map is for example a particular data analysis or filtering operation) and "reduce" operations that gather together the results of different map instances corresponding typically to a data parallel break up of an algorithm.
-The figure notes two important patterns
+The figure notes two important patterns a) Iteration where results of one stage are iterated many times.
+This is seen in the "Expectation Maximization" EM steps in the later sections where for clustering and MDS, thousands of iterations are needed.
+This is typical of most MPI style algorithms.

 Short running threads can be spawned up in the context of persistent data in memory and so have modest overhead seen in section 4.
-Short running processes in the spirit of stateless services are seen in Dryad and Hadoop and due to the distributed
+Short running processes in the spirit of stateless services are seen in Dryad and Hadoop and due to the distributed b) Pipelining where results of one stage are forwarded to another; this is functional parallelism typical of workflow applications.
+In applications of this paper we implement a three stage pipeline: